equinor/appsec-fundamentals-authn-authz-cs/ex-06/readme.md

 # EX-6 - Common Authorization Scenarios

-In this section we will explore a few common authorization (and authentication) scenarios and how to configure these in Azure AD.
+In this section we will explore a few common authorization (and authentication) scenarios and how to configure these in Microsoft Entra ID.

 A typical way of implementing authorization in Equinor is to use AD (Active Directory) groups.
 Users apply for access to "something" in Access@IT.
 If approved, the user is added to a AD group.
 AD groups and members are synced to AAD (Azure Active Directory).
 Applications use the group membership to implement access control.